yuyi13/yuyi13/README.md

 ### 🏹 Targets in 2023

-- To satisfy the PhD graduation requirements, including:
+- Some manuscripts (MSs):
-  - 📖 Manuscript (MS) of LST data fusion to Remote Sensing of Environment (submitted)
+  - 📖 MS of LST data fusion to Remote Sensing of Environment (submitted)
-  - 📖 MS on Himawari-8 LST calibration (in writing)
+  - 📖 MS of Himawari-8 LST calibration (in writing)
-  - 📖 MS on soil moisture model averaging (in writing and rescope)
+  - 📖 MS of soil moisture model averaging (in writing and rescope)
-  - 📖 MS on fire-induced changes on energy balance (to be submitted to a special issue of Frontiers in Remote Sensing)
+  - 📖 MS of fire-induced changes on regional energy balance (to be submitted to a special issue of Frontiers in Remote Sensing)
 - ✈️ To attend the EGU conference in Vienna, Austria, in April (I'm ready!)
 - 📘 To complete the mid-term review as a PhD milestone requested by the School (in June)